-Labor Relations -Certificate

-- MGT 101- Principles of Business Management, 3 cr.

-- FIN 310 Operations Management I, 3 cr.

-- ECN 101 Prin. of Economics: Micro OR ENC 102 Prin. of Economics: Macro

-- ECN 321 Labor-Management Relations, 3 cr.

-- ECN 322 Collective Bargaining, 3 cr.

-- LBR 386 Labor Law, 3 cr.

-- (MGT 101 and ECN 101 or 102 are recommended entry-level courses, suitable for freshmen and sophomores)

-Three elective courses:

-Elective courses may include offerings in business, economics, psychology, sociology, labor-management relations, and related fields as approved by the program director.
+Labor Relations - Certificate Required Courses: MGT 101- Principles of Business Management, 3 cr.
+FIN 310 - Operations Management I, 3 cr.
+ECN 101 - Prin. of Economics: Micro OR ENC 102 - Prin. of Economics: Macro ECN 321 - Labor-Management Relations, 3 cr.
+ECN 322 - Collective Bargaining, 3 cr.
+LBR 386 Labor Law, 3 cr.
+(MGT 101 and ECN 101 or 102 are recommended entry-level courses, suitable for freshmen and sophomores) Elective courses may include offerings in business, economics, psychology, sociology, labor-management relations, and related fields as approved by the program director.
 Generally, courses must be taken in the undergraduate school.
 Labor-management relations courses may be taken School of Continuing Education or the summer school.
 Internships are available through the program and may be arranged with employers, labor unions, or government agencies.

-Latin American and Latina/o Studies (LALS)

-The Minor requires 18 credit hours distributed in the following manner:

-Five courses (3 cr. each) for a total of 15 credit hours in two or more of the following areas: Anthropology, English, Foreign Language Studies, Global

-Studies, History, Political Science, Secondary Education, Sociology, Spanish, and/or Theology;

-One senior capstone course (3 cr.) from the following two options: LAS 480 Senior Capstone Seminar, or LAS 481 Senior Capstone Project.
+Latin American and Latina/o Studies (LALS) The Minor requires 18 credit hours distributed in the following manner: Five courses (3 cr. each) for a total of 15 credit hours in two or more of the following areas: Anthropology, English, Foreign Language Studies, Global Studies, History, Political Science, Secondary Education, Sociology, Spanish, and/or Theology; One senior capstone course (3 cr.) from the following two options: LAS 480 Senior Capstone Seminar, or LAS 481 Senior Capstone Project.
 Students will also pursue one of two Tracks in LALS.
 Track 1 - Latin American Studies focuses primarily on the region of Latin America and the Caribbean through demographic, cultural, linguistic, political, literary, sociological, historical, anthropological, theological, religious, economic, philosophical, artistic, ecological, and other related study.
 This track has a language requirement, which is normally fulfilled by taking at least two SPN courses (SPN 212 or higher).

-Track 2 - Latina/o Studies focuses primarily on those of Latina/o descent in the U.S. by its demographic, cultural, linguistic, political, literary, sociological, anthropological, historical, theological, religious, economic, philosophical, artistic, ecological, and other related study.
-This track has no language requirement, although such study is encouraged.
+Track 2 - Latina/o Studies focuses primarily on those of Latina/o descent in the U.S. by its demographic, cultural, linguistic, political, literary, sociological, historical, theological, religious, economic, philosophical, artistic, ecological, and other related study.
+This track has a language requirement, which is normally fulfilled by taking at least two SPN courses (SPN 212 or higher).